Does Augill dance to your beat?

 Augill Castle may be unlike anywhere you have ever stayed before.
 Why?
 It is, as one guest wrote, perfectly imperfect.
-The castle has been our family home for twenty years and we seek to recreate a slice of our life here for you.
+The castle has been our family home for twenty four years and we seek to recreate a slice of our life here for you.
 We aren’t trying to be a luxury hotel which strives to create order out of chaos, rather to celebrate with like-minded people the fact that life is chaotic and we’re all in it together.

 And as for that beat; it changes with the seasons.
 The castle is a very different place during school holidays when families fill the place and if you are lucky enough to find yourself here on a quiet night midweek you may find you can create your own music.